PicoPixie/SIM_interrogator/README.md

 # SIM_interrogator

-read &amp; flush unread sms queue : Mediatek LinkIt ONE
+Read &amp; flush any unread sms queue using Mediatek LinkIt ONE.
+Outputs to Serial port.